jwplayer/applicaster-docs/analytics.md

 The plugin sends 'pings' to JW Player endpoint when
 - Video has been loaded
 - While a video is played (every x seconds)
-- When an adversiment is shown
+- When an advertisement is shown

 The parameters send to JW Player include:
 - The video being watched